Reading Lawn Seeding Services

 Soil Testing & Preparation Requirements for Reading's Glacial Till Soils

-Reading's soils are predominantly glacial till, sandy outwash, and pockets of marine clay, with a typical acidic pH of 5.5-6.5.
-Begin with a laboratory soil test through the UMass Soil and Plant Nutrient Testing Laboratory to determine nutrient needs and pH.
-Use the USDA Web Soil Survey to identify your specific soil type.
-To raise pH to the optimal 6.5-7.0, apply 50-100+ lbs per 1000 sq ft of lime.
+Reading's soils are predominantly glacial till, with areas of sandy outwash, rocky shallow soils, and marine clay, typically exhibiting an acidic pH of 5.5-6.5.
+Begin with a laboratory analysis from the UMass Soil and Plant Nutrient Testing Laboratory to determine nutrient needs and pH.
+Use the USDA Web Soil Survey to identify local soil types.
+To raise pH to the optimal 6.5-7.0 range, apply 50-100+ lbs of lime per 1000 sq ft.
 Incorporate 2-4 inches of compost into the top 6-8 inches of soil to improve structure and fertility.
 Relieve compaction by aerating or tilling to a depth of 4-6 inches.
-Always contact Dig Safe (811) at least 72 hours before any soil disturbance to mark underground utilities.
+Always contact Dig Safe (811) at least 72 hours before any soil disturbance to ensure underground utility safety.

 Recommended Grass Seed Varieties for Reading's Massachusetts Climate Zone 6a

-Reading is located in USDA Zone 6a, which supports a range of cool-season grasses.
-The UMass Extension Turf Program recommends the following seed mixes:
+Reading falls within USDA Zone 6a, requiring cool-season grasses adapted to New England's climate.
+The UMass Extension Turf Program recommends the following seed mix ratios:

 - Full Sun: 40% Kentucky bluegrass, 35% perennial ryegrass, 25% tall fescue